Monty Bennett: Real estate career

 In 1989, Bennett co-founded and joined Remington Hotels, a hotel company co-owned by his father.
 He grew the business from six hotels to over 130 by 2020, including Braemar real estate investment trust which operates 13 resort properties.
 He was CEO of Braemar Hotels & Resorts until 2016 and since 2013 has remained its chairman.
 He is also the founder of Ashford, a company that advises both Braemar Hotels & Resorts and Ashford Hospitality Trust, two publicly traded real estate investment trusts.
 Bennett was the CEO of Ashford Hospitality Trust from its founding until 2017, and he remains the firm's chairman.

-In 2020, a number of large companies were criticized for receiving funds distributed through the Paycheck Protection Program (PPP).
+In 2020, a number of large companies were criticized for receiving funds distributed through the Paycheck Protection Program (PPP) during the COVID-19 pandemic.
 Bennett's Ashford company received $56 million, the largest such distribution.
 Ashford announced in May 2020 that it would return the money after the company received backlash.
 Ashford had laid off or furloughed 95% of its 7,000 workers by late March 2020.
 Bennett forfeited 25% of his 2019 earned bonus, took a 20% cut in salary which he later took in stock only.

 Bennett remained chairman of the board of Ashford Hospitality Trust after an attempt to replace him in 2024 by activist investor Blackwells Capital.
 He did not receive enough votes to be re-elected to the board at the company's annual shareholder meeting.
 The remaining board members followed the recommendation of the board's nominating and corporate governance committed and declined to accept Bennett's resignation.